Motorsports tracks you should visit at least once in your lifetime

 Road America

-If you’re heading up to Wisconsin, you’ll want to stop by Road America — a race track right in the middle of nowhere.
+If you’re heading up to Wisconsin, you’ll want to stop by Road America — a motorsports track right in the middle of nowhere.
 (OK, it’s actually about halfway between Milwaukee and Green Bay).

 Subscribe